mit-ll-ai-technology/maite/CONTRIBUTING.md

 $ pip install tox-conda
 ```

-The toolbox's tox config is located under the `[tool.tox]` entry in the pyproject.toml file.
-Navigate to the top-level `jatic_tolbox` directory and run `tox -a -v` to list all of the environments and their descriptions.
+The library's tox config is located under the `[tool.tox]` entry in the pyproject.toml file.
+Navigate to the top-level `maite` directory and run `tox -a -v` to list all of the environments and their descriptions.

 As an example, to run the test suite in Python 3.10 environment, run: